 The fellows are expected to attend these conferences on a regular basis.
-Each fellow will be expected to present a topic of interest for three to four of the Friday morning conferences and to participate in 1st Friday Fellow Small Group.
+Each fellow will be expected to present a topic of interest for two of the Friday morning conferences and to participate in 1st Friday Fellow Small Group.
 In addition, pediatric anesthesia fellows will present at Division M & M Conferences once per year.
 Pediatric Cath Conference is held Mondays from 4:30 to 5:30 p.m. and fellows are encouraged to participate.

 All fellows have ready access to intra-departmental, campus-wide and Internet computer facilities to assist with literature searches, research activities, lecture presentations, and self-paced programmed education.
 A fellows' office, immediately adjacent to the operating rooms, is equipped with a study carrel and a computer for each fellow.
 Our library maintains an up-to-date collection of computer assisted interactive educational software programs.
 On our internal website we have rotation goals and objectives, educational material, pertinent journal articles and clinical guidelines.
 Computer facilities are available 24 hours a day to allow fellows free access to the latest methods of education in anesthesia.
 The department has a staff of computer specialists with expertise in educational software, word processing, data storage and retrieval, statistical analysis, and multimedia presentation techniques.
 Fellows are encouraged to utilize these facilities to assist in research endeavors and to supplement the more traditional didactic and clinically based educational experiences.